hphelion/documentation/compute.networks.issues.md

 ##Port Configuration## {#port}
 **Background**

-The HP Cloud compute service attaches virtual servers to the network via HP Cloud Networking ports, which are created in one of the two following ways:
+The HP Helion Cloud compute service attaches virtual servers to the network via HP Helion Cloud Networking ports, which are created in one of the two following ways:

 1. You can create ports in Networking and pass them to compute.